Speelland Beekse Bergen

 Speelland Beekse Bergen is an amusement park and playground near Hilvarenbeek, Netherlands.
-It is a part of the Beekse Bergen group, which also owns Safaripark Beekse Bergen.
+It is a part of the Beekse Bergen group which also owns Safaripark Beekse Bergen.
 The park has been a part of Libéma Exploitatie since 1987.
-Speelland mainly has playgrounds, a beach, and water attractions.
+Most of Speelland is playgrounds, a beach, and water attractions.

 History

-Around the year 1960 a large lake was created between Tilburg and Hilvarenbeek due to a large sand extraction.
-After a few years the zoo Lion Park Beekse Bergen was opened next to the lake.
+About 1960 a large lake was created between Tilburg and Hilvarenbeek due to a large amount of sand being extracted.
+After a few years Lion Park Beekse Bergen, a zoo, was opened next to the lake.

 At the same time another park opened its doors at the other side of the lake: Speelland Beekse Bergen.
 Later the zoo was renamed Safaripark Beekse Bergen.

-At first, Speelland (English: Play Land) mainly aimed at summer recreation.
+At first, Speelland (in English Play Land) mainly aimed at summer recreation.
 Later the park was enlarged with different playgrounds and attractions, becoming a small attraction park.
 Speelland is a part of the company Libéma since 1987.

 Park

-Speelland mainly focusses on families with children until the age of 12.
+Speelland mainly focuses on families with children until the age of 12.
 A large part of the park is filled by a sand beach.